Quotes vs Invoices: What’s the Difference?

 In short, you should always use quotes and invoices.
-If you don’t have a system in place, try a free tool like Job Toolkit to start getting your feet wet.
+If you don’t have a system in place, try a free estimate template to start getting your feet wet.

 Quotes should always be sent after an estimate, and before the job begins.
 Your quote is like a detailed price tag.
 It should tell a client what they’re getting for exactly how much.

 Invoices should always be sent once a job is complete, and never before quotes or estimates.
 Your invoice is like a receipt showing the client what they received and how much they need to pay for it.

 The total amounts on your quotes and invoices should almost always be the same unless something about the job changes (like scope, material cost, or additional labor requirements).